 Applicants complete an initial online application that includes a basic college admissions application as well as additional essay questions, letters of recommendation, and family financial information.
 All application materials must be submitted by 11:59 pm on October 27, 2015 .

 After an initial screening of written application materials, top applicants are notified by email on November 10 and invited to participate as candidates in Phase II.

-Semifinalists travel to the college for which they were selected for a two- or three-day event between January 7 – 23.
+Semifinalists travel to the college for which they were selected for a two- or three-day event between January 6 – 24.
 Phase III allows students to experience campus life as they participate in a four-part evaluation process that includes a personal interview, an on-site writing task, academic seminar discussions, and group problem-solving activities.
 A parent or guardian is invited to participate in a portion of the visit.
-For Whitworth and Gonzaga, air transportation, housing, and meals for students and parents are provided.

 Who Should Apply